 law was given by Moses, but grace and truth came by Jesus Christ.
 The law told man what he ought to be.
 It did not *tell* him what he was.
-It told him of life if he obeyed, of a curse if he disobeyed; but it did not tell him that God was love; it spoke of responsibility; it said, &#8220;Do this and live.&#8221; All this was perfect in its place, but it told neither what man was nor what God was; that remained concealed; but that is the truth.
+It told him of life if he obeyed, of a curse if he disobeyed; but it did not tell him that God was love; it spoke of responsibility; it said, "Do this and live".
+All this was perfect in its place, but it told neither what man was nor what God was; that remained concealed; but that is the truth.

-The truth is not what ought to be, but what is&#8212;the reality of all relationships as they are, and the revelation of Him who, if there are any, must be the centre of them.
+The truth is not what ought to be, but what is -- the reality of all relationships as they are, and the revelation of Him who, if there are any, must be the centre of them.
 Now that could not be told without grace, for man was a ruined sinner, and God is love.
-And how tell, moreover, that all relationship was gone|&#8212;for judgment is not a relationship, but the consequence of the breach of one&#8212;as the truth of any existing one, but in the revelation of that grace which formed one on this very ground by divine power?
-Hence we read &#8220;of his own will begat he us| by the word of truth, that we might be a kind of first-fruits of his creatures&#8221;; that incorruptible seed of the word.
+And how tell, moreover, that all relationship was gone¦ -- for judgment is not a relationship, but the consequence of the breach of one -- as the truth of any existing one, but in the revelation of that grace which formed one on this very ground by divine power?
+Hence we read "of his own will begat he us¦ by the word of truth, that we might be a kind of first-fruits of his creatures"; that incorruptible seed of the word.
 Hence Christ is the truth.
-For since, grace, God Himself, the Father, Son, and Holy Ghost, even, are revealed as they are; what man is in perfection, in relationship with God; what man&#8217;s alienation from God; what obedience, what disobedience, what holiness, what sin, what God, what man, what heaven, what earth; nothing but finds itself placed where it is in reference to God, and with the fullest revelation of Himself, while His counsels even are brought out, and of which Christ is the centre.
-Hence grace is the acting power in and alone capable of revealing truth; for Christ&#8217;s being here is grace; His working effectual grace.
+For since, grace, God Himself, the Father, Son, and Holy Ghost, even, are revealed as they are; what man is in perfection, in relationship with God; what man's alienation from God; what obedience, what disobedience, what holiness, what sin, what God, what man, what heaven, what earth; nothing but finds itself placed where it is in reference to God, and with the fullest revelation of Himself, while His counsels even are brought out, and of which Christ is the centre.
+Hence grace is the acting power in and alone capable of revealing truth; for Christ's being here is grace; His working effectual grace.

 Now, the very existence of such an object and such a power would prove a gathering power, gathering into unity, for it must, being divine, gather to itself; yet, we are not left to abstract consequences, however practically familiar to every renewed soul who does and must know, that all such are drawn together to Christ.
-The word of God is plain: &#8220;He should die &#8230; that he should gather together in one the children of God that were scattered abroad.&#8221; I speak of these
+The word of God is plain: "He should die ... that he should gather together in one the children of God that were scattered abroad".
+I speak of these

-| Morally, I mean, for we are, of course, creatures still.
+¦Morally, I mean, for we are, of course, creatures still.

-| Law begat nothing in me; it supposed man was, and that he belonged to God, and prescribed a way for him.
+¦Law begat nothing in me; it supposed man was, and that he belonged to God, and prescribed a way for him.

 {376}